JonathLima/JonathLima/README.md

 <p>
   I'm <strong>Jonathan Silva</strong>, a student about to become a Full Stack developer.

-  Currently in college studying system development, and my hobby is drawing, learning</br> about technologies that interest me, and playing games.
+  Currently in college studying system development, and my hobby is drawing, learning about technologies that interest me, and playing games.

   <div>